femitj/Politico/README.md

 ## Template UI

-You can see a hosted version of the template at [https://politico-app.herokuapp.com/](https://politico-app.herokuapp.com/)
+You can see a hosted version of the template at [https://politico-app.herokuapp.com/](https://politico-app.herokuapp.com/) or [https://documenter.getpostman.com/view/5970827/Rztpr8Lo](https://documenter.getpostman.com/view/5970827/Rztpr8Lo)

 ## Features